Add flag to ruby to make warnings fatal.

 Maybe we should just update code to raise an exception when in debug mode like sprintf() does.

-#4 Updated by Thomas Sawyer almost 3 years ago
+#4 Updated by Thomas Sawyer about 3 years ago

 Hmm...
 I just wrote article related to this:

-#5 Updated by Eric Hodel almost 3 years ago
+#5 Updated by Eric Hodel about 3 years ago

 Sometimes when I use Kernel#warn in my code it is a message the user may not be able to do anything about, such as a deprecation message in library "a" that is used in library "b" that has not yet been updated, but the user wishes to use.
 Turning these into exceptions would break this use of warnings.

-#7 Updated by Eric Hodel almost 3 years ago
+#7 Updated by Eric Hodel about 3 years ago

 There are no priorities for warnings at present, so any code using warnings would need to be updated to take advantage of the feature, breaking backwards compatibility.